Old Tucson Studios: Recent history

 “We know how important Old Tucson is to our community, guests and employees,” he said.
 “We did everything possible to keep our loyal fans safe when we were open, but the ongoing COVID-19 public health protocols and restrictions limited park attendance to the point where Old Tucson could no longer stay in business.”

 Pima County took over responsibility for the theme park on September 14, 2020, and "will seek ideas from potential operators and lessors about what Old Tucson could be in the future," the news release said.

-On August 24, 2021, the Reno locomotive was acquired by the revived Virginia & Truckee Railroad and was trucked off the property.
-She arrived in Virginia City, Nevada for the first time since 1938 two days later.
+On August 24, 2021, the locomotive Reno was acquired by the revived Virginia and Truckee Railroad and was trucked off the property.
+She arrived in Virginia City, Nevada, for the first time since 1938 two days later.

-While closed, Pima County Administrator said the county has invested over $1M on upgrading the site and repairing neglected items to prepare the facility for a new operator.
+While closed, Pima County Administrator said the county has invested over $1 million on upgrading the site and repairing neglected items to prepare the facility for a new operator.

 On April 5, 2022, Pima County selected American Heritage Railways (AHR) as the new operators of Old Tucson (aka Old Tucson Studios).
 It would be operated as Old Tucson Entertainment, LLC.
 The famous sister-site, Mescal Movie Set, was not part of the deal and will not be operated by the new AHR operators.

-This historic movie location and theme park will reopen on Oct 6, 2022 with the popular "Nightfall at Old Tucson" event followed by a new Christmas-themed event called "Yuletide at Old Tucson" on Nov 25, 2022.
-John Harper serves as Vice President and Chief Operating Officer of American Heritage Railways and will oversee the property’s Executive Team, General Managers, and key employees.
+This historic movie location and theme park reopened on October 6, 2022, with the popular "Nightfall at Old Tucson" event followed by a new Christmas-themed event called "Yuletide at Old Tucson" on November 25, 2022.
+John Harper serves as vice president and Chief Operating Officer of American Heritage Railways and will oversee the property's Executive Team, General Managers, and key employees.
 John has over 10 years in the historic preservation industry as well.
-They plan to utilize the facility not only as a theme-park but also reinstate its history as a filming location with the addition of sets, backdrops, sound stage, and pre and post-production facilities in 2023.
+They plan to utilize the facility not only as a theme-park but also reinstate its history as a filming location with the addition of sets, backdrops, sound stage, and pre- and post-production facilities in 2023.

-In July 2022, the Arizona State legislature passed the Arizona Film Tax Incentive bill which would encourage productions to return to facilities like Old Tucson.
+In July 2022, the Arizona state legislature passed the Arizona Film Tax Incentive bill which would encourage productions to return to facilities like Old Tucson.
 The passage of this bill is likely to increase film production at Old Tucson.
-As of Sept.
-2022, they have been fielding offers for film and tv series to resume.
+In September 2022, they began fielding offers for film and TV series and had two films shoot on location in 2023.